PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cwpp/view_registry_scan.md

 ---
 id: vuln-registry-scan
-title: Get Vulnerability Report for Registry Scans
+title: Get Vulnerability Report for an On-demand Registry Scan
 sidebar_position: 7
 ---

-This guide shows how to add registry settings, initiate a scan, view its progress, and fetch over a million scan results.
+This guide shows how to get vulnerability report for registries.

 ***Prerequisite***: